An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 particular became a harsh critic of earlier socialism he described as utopian.

-section details an economic and social utopia.
-This forms the first mention of
+details an economic and social utopia.
+This forms the first mention of the idea

 (LETS).